Table of Contents:

 You may still be wondering, How do you know if you have fibroids?
 Unfortunately, the only way to know for sure is to consult a medical professional.
 As mentioned above, a fibroid specialist will likely perform a pelvic examination to detect uterine fibroids.
 They will also ask about your symptoms, so we suggest documenting your periods, cramps, and other symptoms beforehand.

 When fibroids are suspected, your specialist will likely order medical imaging, such as an ultrasound or MRI exam.
 If fibroids are diagnosed based on the imaging, these exams can also provide accurate information on fibroid size, location, and the number of growths.
 At this point, you can begin to explore your treatment options.

-If You’re Unsure About Whether You Have Fibroids, Contact USA Fibroid Centers!
+Determine If You Have Fibroids, Contact Us

 Although many individuals think that having a hysterectomy –– the complete surgical removal of the uterus –– is their only available treatment, that isn’t true.
 A nonsurgical option exists that can alleviate your fibroid pain and discomfort.